uwcse481/web-cse481l-26wi/README.md

-# web-cse481l-25sp
+# web-cse481l-26wi

-Course website for the Spring 2025 offering of CSE 481L: Capstone: Human-AI Interaction.
+Course website for the Winter 2026 offering of CSE 481L: Capstone: Human-AI Interaction.

 ## Installation of System Dependencies